AnsorK/SPY-Predictor/README.md

 *Backwards propagation* is when the network updates the weights and biases used for linear transformation of data.
 This is done by setting the error gradients as close to 0 as possible.

-The whole thing gets updated after every input training data.
+The whole thing gets updated during an *epoch*, which is one training session with data.
+Multiple *epochs* are conducted with the same training data.

 A *Recurrent Neural Network* (*RNN*), extends a regular *Neural Network* by transforming data within a layer several times.
 It is used to work with temporal (time-based) data, because present values depend on the past.